No worries even if you’re not confident in your singing! Simple, easy-to-sing songs for karaoke.

 fragileEvery Little Thing

-This is the 17th single by Every Little Thing, a male–female pop duo that has released numerous hit songs since their 1996 debut.
+This is the 17th single by the male-female duo Every Little Thing, who have released numerous hit songs since their debut in 1996.

-Chosen as the theme song for the variety show Ainori, which became a social phenomenon, the track likely brings back countless memorable scenes for fans of the program.
+The track was used as the theme song for the variety show Ainori, which became a social phenomenon; fans of the show will likely recall many iconic scenes when they hear it.

-With a relatively narrow vocal range and a catchy melody throughout, it’s easy to sing even for those who aren’t confident at karaoke.
+The song doesn’t require a wide vocal range and has a catchy melody, making it easy to sing even for those who aren’t confident at karaoke.

-It’s a classic that people of all generations have probably heard, and a number you’ll want to add to your repertoire.
+It’s a classic that people of all generations are likely to have heard, and a number you’ll want to add to your repertoire.

 Gorilla playVaundy

-Singer-songwriter Vaundy is known for his wide-ranging musicality, spanning from orthodox rock to R&B-flavored styles.
+Singer-songwriter Vaundy is known for his wide-ranging musicality, spanning from orthodox rock to R&B-inspired tunes.

-He has many classic songs, but the one I especially recommend is “GORILLA Shibai.”
-This piece is crafted with a simple, downbeat melody often found in neo-soul.
+He has many great songs, but the one I especially recommend is “GORILLA Shibai.”
+This piece features a simple, downtempo melody characteristic of neo-soul.

-While it does require a feel for off-beat rhythms, it doesn’t demand advanced vocal technique, so give it a try.
+While it requires a feel for off-beat rhythms, it doesn’t demand advanced vocal technique, so give it a try and sing along.

 Just-Woken Palm Tree (feat.
 Kaai Yuki)Yukopi